 Physicians should be cautious as Gatifloxacin is still being marketed in Pakistan.
 Around 50 different brands are available in Pakistan.

 Similarly, gemifloxacin is being used for mild to moderate respiratory tract infections but many individuals especially young females develop a skin rash if the duration is prolonged.

 Comparing various fluoroquinolones …

-Among quinolones, ciprofloxacin has a better efficacy than other quinolones against gram-negative organisms, levofloxacin and moxifloxacin have greater potency against gram-positive organisms and moxifloxacin have enhanced activity against anaerobes.
+Among quinolones, ciprofloxacin has better efficacy than other fluoroquinolones against gram-negative organisms, levofloxacin and moxifloxacin have greater potency against gram-positive organisms and moxifloxacin have enhanced activity against anaerobes.

-Similarly levofloxacin, moxifloxacin have a promising role in the treatment of mycobacteria.
+Similarly levofloxacin, moxifloxacin has a promising role in the treatment of mycobacteria.

 Fluoroquinolones are also effective against Mycobacterium fortuitum, kasasii and some strains of m.chelonae but have poor activity against Mycobacterium avium complex.

 Use of fluoroquinolones in children:

 Fluoroquinolones are not recommended for routine use in children less than 18 years of age because of the risk of arthropathy, and cartilage erosion in weight-bearing joints.

 Of the fluoroquinolones, ciprofloxacin has been approved for use in children with urinary tract infections and pyelonephritis.